Community Nurse Specialist Practitioner (NMC 2022) (Level 7)

 Most Suitable For

 Registered Nurses wanting to develop specialist Knowledge, Skills and Behaviours.
 This programme is suitable for those wanting to progress to a care management and leadership role at an advancing level.
 The programme enables the development of skills associated with clinical practice, V300 prescribing, health promotion, evidence based practice and development of professional knowledge and skill associated with the role of the General Practice Nursing Specialist Practitioner.
-THIS PROGRAMME IS SUBJECT TO NMC VALIDATION WHICH TAKES PLACE IN MAY 2024.
-ALL DETAILS ON THIS PAGE ARE THEREFORE SUBJECT TO CHANGE.

 Award